Customer, Court, and ABC Mobile

 Court Requirements are even more strict than the customer requirements, as they are set by the court or state governing the case.

 If you ever find conflicting information among your instructions, the court supersedes other instructions.
 For example, it is possible that you could see an automated instruction "attempt today" but the day's date might be a Sunday.
 On such an order, the court does not allow service to be attempted on Sundays.
-You will have to wait to serve this order on Monday.
+You will have to wait to attempt service on this order on Monday.
 Knowing in advance that a specific day does not permit attempts, you can better schedule your soon-to-be overdue orders so they do not end up falling on the restricted day.

 Special Handling Information

-Special handling information consists of any notes unique to that particular service order and can be found under Instruction on the order.
-This section will include specific customer requests or information placed there by ABC Legal.
-Our investigations team commonly leaves notes to help you in serving individuals successfully.
-The example to the right contains a request submitted to ABC by the customer, but is too specific to be an overarching Customer Requirement.
+Special handling information consists of any notes unique to that particular service order.
+This section will include specific customer requests or information placed there by ABC Legal to help you in serving individuals successfully.